Continuous vs. Pulse Laser Cleaning: Choose Which One?

 - Continuous: Can be used on a wider range of materials, including metals, ceramics, and some plastics.
 However, it may cause more heat-affected zones on heat-sensitive materials.

-Advantages and Disadvantages of Pulse and Continuous Laser Cleaning Machines
+Pros & Cons of Pulse and Continuous Laser Cleaning Machines

 Advantages and Disadvantages of Pulse Laser Cleaning